The University of Montana logo

 Is The University of Montana the right fit for me?

 Whether The University of Montana is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (96% admit rate), cost ($26,112/year out-of-state), campus culture in Missoula, and available programs.
+Key factors to consider: admissions selectivity (96% admit rate), avg net price ($16,784/year after aid), campus culture in Missoula, and available programs.
 Use CollegeCove's compare tool to weigh The University of Montana against similar schools side-by-side.

 Ready to apply?